DRIFT BAITING FOR

 well put together.

-going to help bring that big-boy to the boat, these are some things you
+bring that big-boy to the boat, these are some things you need to

-has some backbone – usually a medium to medium heavy with 3/8 – 1 oz lure weight rod
+some backbone – usually a medium to medium heavy with 3/8 – 1 oz lure weight rod will

-will do, just remember not too much backbone you don’t want to be
+do, just remember not too much backbone you don’t want to be striking

 I recommend rods similar to the Shimano